mbychkowski/cloud-code-build-deploy/README.md

 ## Prerequisites

-1. 2 gke clusters.
+1. 2 gke zonal clusters.
 One designated as `dev` and a second as `prod`.
-For `prod` to have canary releases install ASM on `prod` cluster.
+For `prod` to have canary releases, install ASM on `prod` cluster.
 Instructions [here](https://cloud.google.com/service-mesh/docs/managed/provision-managed-anthos-service-mesh) for installing ASM with Fleet API.

 ## 00 - Initialize